Code-Theft/package/README.md

 # parse-enum

-`parse-enum` is a util function used to parse UPPER_CAMEL_CASE to regular words to readable text
+`parse-enum` is a util function used to parse UPPER_CAMEL_CASE to readable text